PrimeSavant/gif-searcher/README.md

-# Getting Started with Create React App
+# A GIF Searcher

+This project searches GIF images using the Giphy API.
+The UI is built with ReactJS and TailWindCSS.

+## Features

+* A Search bar.
+* A lightbox that opens when you click a thumbnail, and displays the GIF in a larger size.
+* The lightbox has arrows to navigate between GIFs.
+* A button to load more GIFs.

+UX Improvement:
+This project could implement the loading of more gifs when the user scrolls to the end of the page to avoid clicking the button.

+## Installation

+1. Clone this repo and run `npm install`.
+2. Create an *.env.local* file in the root and copy the contents of *.env.example*.
+3. Set your API key in the `REACT_APP_GIPHY_KEY` in *.env.local*

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`